informatics-isi-edu/facebase-docs/docs/_docs/submitting/Data-Submission-Key-Concepts.md

 permalink: /docs/Data-Submission-Key-Concepts/
 ---

 In this section, you will learn about the key concepts and relationships in the FaceBase database, [vocabulary](#vocabulary) terms used to label data in FaceBase, and the supported [data types and file formats](#data-types-and-file-formats).
 If you are planning to submit data to FaceBase, see our listing of currently supported [Experiment Types](https://www.facebase.org/chaise/recordset/#1/vocab:experiment_type).
 Please [contact us](mailto:help@facebase.org) if you do not see your experiment type on the list.
+Note that FaceBase is designated by NIH as an [NIH-Designated Genomic Data Repository](https://grants.nih.gov/policy-and-compliance/policy-topics/sharing-policies/accessing-data/requirements).
+Please see [Guidelines for Submitting Controlled Access Data]({{ "/docs/Controlled-Access-Data-Requirements/" | relative_url }}) for details, particularly relevant if you need to satisfy a journal's data-sharing repository requirement.

 The following diagram depicts the structure of the FaceBase database.